Royal London warns on British pension reforms

 LONDON Looming British pension reforms that give more freedom in planning for the costs of retirement have been ill-planned and run the risk of consumers making poor financial choices, a major pensions supplier warned on Thursday.

-Royal London, Britain's largest mutually owned life, pensions and investment company, was speaking weeks before reforms take effect which mean pensioners will no longer be forced to use their pension pots to buy an annuity, which gives an income for life.
+Royal London [ROLGPI.UL], Britain's largest mutually owned life, pensions and investment company, was speaking weeks before reforms take effect which mean pensioners will no longer be forced to use their pension pots to buy an annuity, which gives an income for life.

 The plans were set out by finance minister George Osborne as a way of giving more freedom, especially given the depressed returns on annuities in the current low interest-rate environment, but many in the industry have said they create the risk of poor financial planning for the long term.